cedardevs/onestop/docs/developer/publishing-tags.md

 Cleanup of the container registry (Docker Hub) is automated without being destructive or confusing about what a published tag represents.

-The container registry API for DockerHub can be used to delete tags with the a token obtained from the credentials.
+The container registry API for DockerHub can be used to delete tags with the token obtained from the credentials.
 The continuous integration environment should attempt to clean up the registry before publishing on every run.

-### Release Tags (retain always)
+## Release Tags (retain always)
 These tags are identified through regex pattern matching and without the `-SNAPSHOT` suffix:
 ```
 "3.0.0"     [RETAINED] (semantic version and not snapshot)